RTradeLtd/Temporal/README.md

     * Ensure we meet regulatory needs
 * Media
     * Educational resources development
-* Hiring additional talent to bring project to completion
+* Hiring additional talent for Temporal enterprise to bring project to completion

 Should you wish to consider donations, or private investment email admin@rtradetechnologies.com